-Code Action Lead Expected Outcome Progress Update CSP The partnership will review its good employment and fair work practices across all commissioned children's services Partnership & Transformation ✓ A good employment charter has been developed as part of the Wellbeing Economy and CWB work.
+Code Action Lead Expected Outcome Progress Update CSP The partnership will review its good employment and fair work practices across all commissioned children's services Partnership & Transformation ~ A good employment charter has been developed as part of the Wellbeing Economy and CWB work.
 This will be shared with Alliance partners in the Summer, and thereafter will be shared with CPP partnerships.
 Needs to link with other key priority actions particularly FWP and Strategic commissioning review.
-CSP workforce development strategies to meet the new Keeping Brothers and Sisters strategies to meet the new Permanence Keeping Brothers and Sisters Together legislation and ✓ Work has been undertaken to build on the existing recording of brother and sister groups in order to undertake a baseline measurement of where brothers and sisters are living during their care journey.
+CSP We will develop policies and workforce development strategies to meet the new Keeping Brothers and Sisters Together legislation and National Practice Guidance Manager - Permanence ~ Work has been undertaken to build on the existing recording of brother and sister groups in order to undertake a baseline measurement of where brothers and sisters are living during their care journey.
 This is a complex area, and more qualitative data is needed to fully understand the picture, particularly in relation to how relationships between brothers and sisters are promoted and manged where brothers and sisters may be older and living elsewhere.
 A brothers and sisters working group is in place to consider review practice and processes within this area to ensure that the significant relationships brothers and sisters have with one another is central to planning.
 The group will develop a Brothers and Sisters Policy in collaboration with young people to ensure that a cohesive framework is in place to fully implement this legislation and to report on exceptions where brothers and sisters cannot live together.
 Who Cares? continue to provide advocacy support to care experienced young people in Clackmannanshire and have begun reporting on advocacy issues relating to groups of brothers and sisters.
-Between January and March 2023 Who Cares? supported sixteen groups of brothers and sisters totalling 39 individuals, young people were supported to exercise their rights to attend Children's Hearings for their brothers or sisters, and to raise advocacy issues in relation to family time with significant people within their family.
-CSP We will develop values and Education workforce development Senior strategies to fully implement the Manager Senior Manager (Secondary) The RIC UNCRC working group continued to implement the RIC UNCRC action plan.
-This involved developing a UNCRC toolkit in response to needs highlighted by authorities and their staff.
+Between January and March 2023 Who Cares? supported sixteen groups of brothers and sisters Ve will develop values and Education totalling 39 individuals, young people were supported to exercise their rights to attend Children's Hearings for their brothers or sisters, and to raise advocacy issues in relation to family time with significant people within their family.
+The RIC UNCRC working group continued to implement the RIC UNCRC action plan.
+This involved workforce development strategies to fully implement the Manager • developing a UNCRC toolkit in response to needs highlighted by authorities and their staff.
 UNCRC resources and toolkit are on the FVWL blog for all to access, including children's services staff.
-UNCRC across Children's Services ThingLink has been developed by the FVWL UNCRC working group to raise awareness of UNCRC across FVWL in a fun and accessible way.
+UNCRC across Children's Services (Secondary) ThingLink has been developed by the FVWL UNCRC working group to raise awareness of UNCRC across FVWL in a fun and accessible way.
 This is now being used nationally.
 Self-evaluation resource has been developed and piloted for teams and educational establishments on their journey embedding UNCRC into practice.
 The resource provides ideas on next steps for areas highlighted as needing further development.
 Examples from good practice have been collated from across FVWL to illustrate approaches to incorporating UNCRC.
 All authorities in FVWL have delivered training in UNCRC over this time.
 Training videos and ideas have